habemusne/SmartDevice_DataPipeline/README.md

 ### Schema Registry

 Schema registry ensures that the system can handle consistent data formats.
 Currently it is hosted on one of the brokers and all of the producers.
 The reason why a producer needs schema registry is that it uses [kafka-avro-console-producer](https://docs.confluent.io/current/schema-registry/serializer-formatter.html) to generate the data.
 This producer requires schema registry to ensure data format.
+By default, they all use the schema-registry deployed locally, which is why we need multiple schema registry services.
 It is certainly [possible](https://stackoverflow.com/questions/55478598/why-kafka-avro-console-producer-doesnt-honour-the-default-value-for-the-field) that they all use the schema registry service hosted on one of the brokers.
 Due to time constraint, I did not implement this feature to reduce the amount of services.

 ### Confluent Dashboard